AICDEV/snowflakeJS/readme.md

 - 250 = inital count of snowflakes
 - 5000 = lifetime in ms
 - 5 = max fall speed
-- 15 = width from snowflake
-- 15 = height from snowflake
+- 25 = max size of snowflake

 LET IT SNOW.